Should you choose a will or a trust?

 Wills

-• After signing your will, there's minimal paperwork involved (unless you need changes)
+• After signing your will, there's minimal paperwork involved (unless you need changes).
+You file the documents in a safe space and tell your executor where you stored the documents.

-• Ensure guardianship for minors using a will
+• You name a guardian for minors using a will.

 Trusts

-• In the event of your incapacitation, a trust offers clear instructions for managing your affairs without court involvement
+• In the event of your incapacity, a trust provides instructions for managing your affairs without court involvement.

-• Trusts bypass probate, expediting beneficiary access to your assets
+• Trusts bypass probate, which expedites beneficiary access to your assets and can reduce the potential for challenges to your decisions.

-• Trusts provides privacy for you and your heirs
+• Trusts do not have to be filed with the court and provide privacy for you and your heirs.

-• Families with significant estate assets (over $3 million) can use trusts to minimize the estate tax burden
+• Families with significant estate assets can use trusts to minimize the estate tax burden

 Limitations